LiamPattinson/advent_of_code_2024/README.md

 I expect part 2 to be a huge pain, as the data structure I used for part 1 doesn't lend itself nicely to this problem.

+#### Part 2

+I'll admit that I had to ask a friend for help with this one, as I couldn't think of a clean way to solve it with my data structure from part 1.
+The solution was to not bother building the filesystem, but to instead work directly with the diskmap provided as an input.

+Even knowing how to solve this, I found it to be a real challenge.
+My solution makes significant use of the iterator `scan()` function, which works like `fold()` and `reduce()` but the state passed between iterations is persistent and mutable.
+This allowed me to keep track of mutable versions of the diskmap and a `Vec` of the start locations of each file block/space and then modify them between iterations.
+In the end, I don't think my solution is particularly elegant, and there's certainly room for performance improvements, but it got the job done.
+Running on the release profile, it's solving it in about 0.1s, which isn't too bad.